emaicus/Rangers-and-Ruffians/male_races.md

 #### Abilities:
 ##### Combat Abilities:
   * **Become Mist**: Once every three turns, become mist to have an attack pass right through you.
-  * **Charm**: Once every three turns, become mist to have an attack pass right through you.
+  * **Charm**: You're form is so beautiful that you have advantage on charisma checks.
+If you have two such abilities, take advantage and +5 charisma on all checks.
-  * **Beast Form**: Once every three turns in combat, morph to reveal the beast within.
+  * **Beast Form**: You can morph to reveal the beast within.
 Add +2 to strength, dexterity, and inner fire but take 1.5x damage.
 You must stay in this form for 3 turns.
 Gives advantage on intimidation when out of battle.

 ##### General Abilities:
   * **Unbreathing**: You only need to breath once every three days.